-The UK - Russia Year of Music will be celebrated at the 5th Eurasia International Music Festival with a performance of Edward Elgar’s infamous Cello Concerto.
-It will be performed by cellist Laura van der Heijden and the Ural Youth Symphony Orchestra led by the conductor Oliver Zeffman.
+The UK - Russia Year of Music was celebrated at the 5th Eurasia International Music Festival with a performance of Edward Elgar’s infamous Cello Concerto.
+It was be performed by cellist Laura van der Heijden and the Ural Youth Symphony Orchestra led by the conductor Oliver Zeffman.

 The Telegraph has called Zeffman "phenomenally promising": as one of the brightest names on the British classical music scene, the young conductor founded his orchestra Melos Sinfonia at the age of sixteen, and last year he was nominated for The Times Breakthrough Artist Award, one of the most prestigious British art awards.
 Maestro Zeffman will conduct for the Ural Youth Symphony Orchestra, a youth collective, actively touring and well-known in Europe, China and Japan.
 Laura van der Heijden (cello), winner of the BBC Young Musician Competition, will perform as soloist.